Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey: Accretion disk sizes

 \subsection{Scaling of Disk size with physical parameters}

 We used the disk sizes obtained using the {\sc javelin} thin disk model to study the relation of disk sizes with the physical parameters, namely the SMBH mass and the luminosity at 5100 \AA{}.
 According to predictions of the SS disk model, the disk size scales with the SMBH mass as $M^{2/3}$ \citep[see][]{Morgan2010}.
 The RM-based SMBH mass estimates have been the most robust so far in the absence of any other reliable techniques for SMBH, covering a significant range of redshifts and luminosities.
 In Figure \ref{Figure8}, we show the relation between the SMBH masses and accretion disk sizes obtained using the {\sc javelin} thin disk model.
 We include the previous microlensing-based results from \citet{Morgan2010}.
 We converted the units of the accretion disk size to light days and converted the reference wavelength at 2500\AA{}.
 We also included the results from \citet{Mudd2018} and \citet{Yu2018} in this relation.
-We also plot the expected relation between the SMBH mass and the accretion disk size based on the dmensionless accretion rates of 0.01, 0.1 and 1.
-The dimensionless acccretion rate is $\dot{M}/\dot{M_{\textsc{edd}}}$, where $\dot{M}$ is the mass accretion rate and $\dot{M_{\textsc{edd}}}$ is the Eddington mass accretion rate defined as $L_{\textsc{edd}}/c^2$ and $L_{ \textsc{edd}}= 1.45\times 10^{38}\times \frac{M_{BH}}{M\odot} erg/s.$
+We also plot the expected relation between the SMBH mass and the accretion disk size based on the dimensionless accretion rates of 0.01, 0.1, and 1.
+The dimensionless accretion rate is $\dot{M}/\dot{M_{\textsc{edd}}}$, where $\dot{M}$ is the mass accretion rate defined as $L_{\textsc{bol}}/ \eta c^2$ and $\dot{M_{\textsc{edd}}}$ is the Eddington mass accretion rate defined as $L_{\textsc{edd}}/c^2$ and $L_{ \textsc{edd}}= 1.45\times 10^{38}\times \frac{M_{BH}}{M\odot} erg/s$. $L_{\textsc{bol}}$ is the bolometric luminosituy calculated as roughly 9 times the luminosity at 5100\AA{} \citep{Kaspi2002}.
+The radiative efficiency is denoted as $\eta$, which we set as 0.1 based on recent works.

 We find a weak correlation between the obtained disk sizes and the SMBH masses, with the Spearman rank correlation coefficient being 0.38.
 Although \citet{Morgan2010} found a relation linking the SMBH mass and disk sizes obtained using microlensing, their sample covered the higher end of SMBH masses only, while our sample covers a range of log (M$_{BH}/M_{\odot}$) ranging from 6.19 to 8.66 which is larger than the range covered in that work.
 Although the correlation is not very strong, the general trend of AGN with higher SMBH mass tends to have larger accretion disk sizes.
 Both the disk size and SMBH mass estimates suffer large uncertainties, and thus, proper monitoring and the robust estimates of the accretion disk size will be very helpful in establishing this relation further.